tejlibre/ActionFPS-Book/Frequently-Asked-Questions.md

 ## What is this?

-ActionFPS is a portal and a game based on AssaultCube.
+ActionFPS is a portal and a game based on the open-source <a href="http://assault.cubers.net/">AssaultCube first-person shooter</a> (FPS).

 ## Rules for play?